 1- Neuromusculoskeletal Rehabilitation Research Center, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

-3- Department of Basic Rehabilitation Sciences, Iran University of Medical Sciences, Tehran, Iran.
+3- Department of Basic Rehabilitation Sciences, School of Rehabilitation Sciences, Iran University of Medical Sciences, Tehran, Iran.

-4- Department of Biostatistics, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.
+4- Department of Biostatistics and Epidemiology, School of Social Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

 Abstract:

-Conclusions: Assessing the postural control system during dual-task conditions provides more reliable CoP measures, especially in a semi-tandem standing position.
-These findings can provide clinicians valuable insights into detecting specific balance problems post-stroke individuals encounter.
+Conclusion: Assessing the postural control system during dual-task conditions provides more reliable CoP measures, especially in a semi-tandem standing position.
+These findings can provide clinicians with valuable insights into detecting specific balance problems that post-stroke individuals encounter.

 Type of Study: